mtfurlan/mtfurlan.github.io/_posts/2021-05-10-colourspaces.markdown

 The issue is how you can see how the different colours appear to be different sizes there.

-Also, fun fact, this looks *way* better on your computer monitor than it would on an LED, because your graphics card and your screen both have gamma corrections to account for what they can display.
+Also, fun fact, in spite of stuff like the real brief yellow, cyan, or magenta, this looks a bit better on your computer monitor than it would on an LED, because your graphics card and your screen both have gamma corrections to account for what they can display.

 ### Better Approach
 If we use